MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/slack.md

 ## Approve deployments

-You can approve deployments from within your Slack channel without going to Azure Pipelines by subscribing to the *Release deployment approval pending* notifications for Classic releases or the *Run stage waiting for approval* notifications for YAML pipelines.
+You can approve deployments from within your Slack channel without going to Azure Pipelines.
+Subscribe to the **Run stage waiting for approval** notifications for YAML pipelines or the **Release deployment approval pending** notifications for Classic releases.
 Both of these subscriptions are created by default when you subscribe to a pipeline.

 :::image type="content" source="media/integrations-slack/approve.png" alt-text="A screenshot showing pipeline approval in Slack.":::